sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

             for sample in config['samples']]
 ```

-This function will loop over the list of samples in the config file, replace '{sample}' with the current sample name of the iteration to create a string which is the output path from the `rule reads_quantification_genes` of said sample.
+This function will loop over the list of samples in the config file, replace '{sample}' with the current sample name of the iteration to create a string which is the output path from the rule `reads_quantification_genes` of said sample.
 Then, it will aggregate all the paths in a list and return this list.

-!!! note "Details on input functions"
+??? info "Details on input functions"
     * Input functions take the `wildcards` global object as **single argument**
     * You can access wildcard values inside an input function with the syntax `{wildcards.wildcards_name}`
     * Input and output functions can return a list of files, which will then be automatically handled like multiple inputs or outputs by Snakemake.
 These functions can also return a dictionary; in this case, the function should be called with the syntax `input: unpack(<function_name>)`.
 The dictionary's keys will be interpreted as input/output names and the dictionary's values will be interpreted as input/output values